Skip to main content

 Filing a complaint

 Contact your provider if you have a question or want to dispute a charge.
-You can also file an informal complaint with the PUCO’s online complaint form.
-Use the PUCO’s complaint form on its website at www.puco.ohio.gov.
-You can also contact the PUCO with questions or complaints toll-free at 1-800-686-7826, or write to them:
+You can also file an informal complaint with the Public Utilities Commission of Ohio (PUCO).
+Complaints can be filed online at https://puco.ohio.gov/help-center/file-a-complaint, by calling toll-free at 1-800-686-7826, or in writing at:

 ATTN: CSD